As part of SPIEL ’22, EDUCATORS’ DAY will be held again this year. It is aimed at educators, teachers and interested individuals.

-- holding discussions about board games as motive forces of change in education and society,
+- board games as motive forces of change in education and society,

-- demonstrating that games have the potential to become a key medium in informal as well as formal educational contexts and
+- the possible potential of games to become a key medium in informal as well as formal educational contexts and

-- presenting studies which prove that board games make people smarter.
+- studies which prove that board games make people smarter.

 - giving practical tips on how to form a board game work group at school,